Y0nic/OVS-for-schools/README.md

-# Online Voting System Using PHP
+# Online Voting System for Schools Using PHP
 This Projec is my First dynamic working website as a ICT Student.